vinceimbat/vinceimbat/content/literature/writing alone and with others schneider.md

 7. Observe.
 8. Remember.
 9. Imagine.
-10. Find and keep in contact with other writer/artists who can pro- vide you with an intimate community of support, give you honest critical response, strengthen you, and encourage your work.
+10. Find and keep in contact with other writer/artists who can provide you with an intimate community of support, give you honest critical response, strengthen you, and encourage your work.

 # Writing is talking